PhilLockett/TrackSort/README.md

 useful when output is to be processed by another application.
 The first column represents the type and is either the word "Side" or "Track".
 The second column is the total length of the side or the length of the track.
 The third column is a label indicating the side number or the track title.
+By default the values are separated by a comma, but this can be changed using the `-a` or `--divider` followed by the character to use (which may need to be singularly quoted).

 ### Example track list
 The following track list example shows various ways of representing the length